 Internships are designed for current undergraduate and graduate students, though A.R.T. welcomes applicants not currently enrolled in a degree program, including high school students.
 All internships are unpaid and housing is not provided.
 College credit is available for certain internships through the intern’s sponsoring institution.

 Please note: A.R.T. does not offer internships in directing, design, acting or voice.

 Internships are generally offered during Fall, Spring, and Summer semesters.
 Individual start dates will vary depending on the department.

 - Applications for Summer internships are due March 1.

 - Applications for Fall internships are due August 1.

 - Applications for Spring internships are due November 1.

-Please note: Students at Harvard College interested in an internship with the American Repertory Theater should check Crimson Careers for current opportunities.
+Please note: Students at Harvard College interested in a Summer internship with the American Repertory Theater should check Crimson Careers for current opportunities.